david4096/on2vec/README.md

 - [ ] Support for different ontology formats beyond OWL
 - [ ] Add embedding similarity search capabilities

+## Key Benefits of the New Workflow

+- **Model Reuse**: Train once, embed multiple ontologies
+- **Faster Iteration**: Skip training when experimenting with different ontologies
+- **Model Persistence**: Save and share trained models
+- **Memory Efficiency**: Load models only when needed
+- **Checkpointing**: Models include metadata about training configuration

 ## Current Usage

-Until the CLI consolidation is complete, use the individual scripts as shown in the Quick Start section.
+Use the two-step workflow shown in Quick Start for optimal efficiency.
+The original `main.py` is preserved for backward compatibility.
 See `CLAUDE.md` for detailed usage examples and architecture information.

 ## Requirements